jjwall/jjwall.github.io/writings/blog/2025/tech-career-so-far.md

 ### <i>AI Innovation in Cyber Security</i>

-I was recruited from Deloitte’s Hybrid AI practice into <b>Cyber AI</b> as technical hire #1, tasked with founding the engineering culture and team.
+Based on Neuron's firm-wide success, I was recruited from Deloitte’s Hybrid AI practice into <b>Cyber AI</b> as technical hire #1, tasked with founding the engineering culture and team.
 Once the group matured, I stepped into the role of <b>AI DevSecOps & MLOps Engineering Lead</b>, reporting directly to the COO of Cyber AI.

 There, I led a cross-functional team of elite engineers spanning DevSecOps, MLOps, LLMOps, full stack, QA, test automation, compliance, and delivery.